Wait! Read This Before You Sell Your House for Cash

 Whether you want to move next week or stay put for a couple of months, a cash sale generally gives you plenty of wiggle room.
 Sellers who work with a house-buying company often select a move-out date that works best for them.

-What’s the process to sell a house for cash?
+What’s the process of selling a house for cash?

 Working with a cash homebuyer differs from the traditional agent-assisted process in many ways.
 Below, we offer a side-by-side comparison followed by an infographic showing the steps to complete a cash sale.